 - 1. From M6 User Console open the Performance Monitor. - 2.
 Click Open Chart Profile to access the menu.
 Select a chart profile file (.pmv).
 Click the Open button. - 3.
 Make any required changes, add/delete facts, and change refresh or duration settings.
 Click Add to add the highlighted fact to the table.
 The monitor will create legend entries.
 To remove an item, click the fact, when it is highlighted, click Remove to delete item.
 The monitor will update the legend to remove the delete fact.
 Set the refresh rate and the duration points.
-The refresh cycle can be set from one to 60 seconds Ferresh 20 seconds.
-The duration can be set from 50 to 300 points Points: 206 CEXAMPLE: refresh cycle of 10 seconds and Points set at 30 equal five minutes of charting time displayed).
+The refresh cycle can be set from one to 60 seconds refresh 20 seconds.
+The duration can be set from 50 to 300 points represents a refresh cycle that will be displayed on the chart screen.
+(Example: refresh cycle of 10 seconds and Points set at 30 equal five minutes of charting time displayed).
 The time references at the bottom of the chart reflect the time frame of the current chart screen. - 4.
 If changes are made you should save the change before starting.
 Unsaved profile setting will be lost.
 Alternately, use Save as to create a new profile, preserving the original.
 Click Save or Save As to save the profile or create a new profile.